 For any product to be considered "pet-friendly," it should not contain any harmful chemicals.
 So a pet-friendly ice melt is one that uses non-toxic ingredients to break surface tension and generate heat to melt the snow and ice.
 But buyers, beware: some companies use sneaky marketing tactics to appeal to pet owners even if the product isn’t completely safe.

 If you’re looking for an ice melt that’s safe for animals, take a closer look at the ingredients on the label.
-Do you see calcium chloride or sodium chloride (rock salt)?
-Chemicals like these can are particularly harmful to pets, and here’s why:
+Stay away from rock salt and some chlorides, because these products can be harmful to your pet.
+Here's how:

 Some products can irritate your pet’s paws.
 (We’re looking at you, rock salt.)